Band of Gold (TV series): Series 3

 Meanwhile, Carol accuses Vinnie of trying to take over Curly's factory and arranges for him to be dealt with.
 Rose continues to do good work in the community and on the tolerance zone all the girls are being targeted.
 Sherrie identifies the attacker as a magistrate that works with Rose.
 The worker, Ed Smithson, is stalking Sherrie when he breaks into her flat and threatens her with a razor.
 Sherrie is raped by Ed Smithson and afterwards she tells Rose about it.
 The police become involved and Sherrie then retracts her statement, when bribed by Ed.
 Rose accuses Smithson of blackmailing and bribing Sherrie.
-Rose loses her job and Inspector Henryson awards Rose by giving her job back and sacking Smithson as the sponsor and hiring someone else.
+Rose loses her job and Inspector Henryson rewards Rose by giving her job back and sacking Smithson as the sponsor and hiring someone else.

 Carol's half sister, Lisa, turns up at her house because their mother is in hospital.
 Lisa ends up leaving after her and Carol had an argument and she called Carol a whore.
 Lisa leaves and is manipulated into working on the lane by Charlie, nicknamed Little Charlie for his false hope of running the lane.

 The body of a murdered black woman is found and is identified as Marva.
 Raymond is questioned by the police.
 After he is released. he comes after Rose and attacks her with a gun.

 In the final episode, Raymond kidnaps Rose, who tells her that Shaun killed Marva.
 Shaun is then killed and Carol and Rose realise that Charlie is the killer.
 Vinnie burns down the factory to get back at Carol and collect the insurance money, but he does not know that Carol, Rose, Emma, Lisa, and Charlie are still inside.
 They all manage to get out, except for Charlie, who perishes in the fire, as the series ends on this dramatic and tragic note.